liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/04-understanding-the-app-review-process/00-understanding-the-app-review-process-intro.markdown

 </div>
 </div>

 **Our QA Test Environments** are summarized below.
-At a minimum, your app should be tested against these environments prior to submission.
+At a minimum, test your against these environments prior to submission.
 If technical reasons prevent your app from running on certain platforms (e.g., app server-specific issues), please specify your app's requirements in the app description and documentation so that our review team can test accordingly and exclude certain test conditions, if necessary.

 <style>
 table td {